-There are more than 300 chemicals in one cigarette and at least 40 of those are carcinogens.
+The number one modifiable risk factor for lung cancer is cigarette smoking.
+There are more than 300 chemicals in one cigarette, 60 of which are known carcinogens.
 Commonly cited cigarette carcinogens are nitrosamines (eg. NNK) and poly aromatic hydrocarbons (PAH) which cause the formation of DNA adducts (ie. DNA and cancer-causing agents bound together).
-Such DNA disturbances can cause mutations within tumour suppressor genes, interrupting repair mechanisms and cell cycle regulation mechanisms.
+Such DNA disturbances can cause mutations within tumour suppressor genes, interrupting repair and cell cycle regulation mechanisms.

 Some of the identified occupational/environmental carcinogens are asbestos, metals, radon, and organic compounds like PAHs, diesel fumes and air pollution.
-Patients who have previously received ionizing radiation (eg. during WWII in Japan or a previously treated breast cancer patient) are also at increased risk for developing lung cancer.
-Typically, there is a dose-response curve in terms of whether or not a person exposed to some of these hazards will develop lung cancer, with substantial exposure leading to higher risk.
-The variable occurrence of cancer in patients who have been exposed also supports the theory that there could be a genetic predisposition towards developing lung cancer.
+Patients who have previously received ionizing radiation (e.g. previously treated breast cancer patients) are also at increased risk for developing lung cancer.
+Typically, there is a dose-response curve in terms of whether or not a person exposed to these hazards will develop lung cancer, with substantial exposure leading to higher risk.

 Initiation, promotion, and progression are the three main steps involved in the progression of lung cancer.
 Cigarette smoking is the number one risk factor for lung cancer.
 Genetics may play a role in lung cancer risk, however, specific mechanisms are not known and are currently being investigated.
 Occupational and environmental exposures are also risk factors for developing lung cancer.